APK Structure#

 Rendering from Code#

 You can also reduce APK size by rendering images programmatically.
-Programmatic rendering can free up space because you no longer store image files in the APK.
+Programmatic rendering can free up space since you no longer store image files in the APK.

 Compressing PNG Files#